 This standard is based on block-oriented, motion-compensated integer-DCT coding.
 Integer-DCT coding is a particularly fast algorithm that implements discrete cosine transformation.
 In addition to this H.264 does a lot to make some of the techniques I discussed earlier more efficient.
 This standard allows for compression where no data is lost (lossless compression) and lossy compression (where some data is dropped out and can't be regained).
 It's very flexible compared to some of the earlier standards in terms of what you can use it to accomplish and where it can be used.
 Another plus is this technology is available for free when used to stream content across the internet.

-2013: 360° Video, Augmented Reality and Virtual Reality with H.265/HEVC
+2013: 360° Video, augmented reality and virtual reality with H.265/HEVC

-H.265/HEVC (High Efficency Video Coding) does everything that H.264 does, but better.
+H.265/HEVC (High Efficiency Video Coding) does everything that H.264 does, but better.
 It reduces file size by 50% and allows for very high quality resolutions for video - up to 8K.
 (The maximum resolution is 8192x4320.)
 While you often don't need 8K or can't get it with devices and networks today, it's incredibly useful for immersive experiences like Augmented Reality (AR), Virtual Reality (VR), and 360° video.
 The main reason it's not in use more widely is cost.
 Big companies like Netflix or Amazon Prime Video and others can afford to pay to use this standard, but many places still choose to stick with H.264 when possible.

 VP9 is a competitor to H.265.
 It's free, unlike H.265.
 It was developed by Google.
 H.265 outperforms when there are high bitrates.
-As with H.265, it takes awhile to encode the video, which can negatively impact latency.
+As with H.265, it takes a while to encode the video, which can negatively impact latency.
 This issue with both VP9 and H.265 led to the continued use of H.264.
 VP9 is becoming more popular because it's free, but it remains to be seen what will happen in terms of whether more widespread adoption occurs.

-2018: High Quality Web Video with AV1
+2018: High quality web video with AV1

 Google, Amazon, Cisco, Intel, Microsoft, Mozilla and Netflix all decided to create a new video format standard - AV1.
 It was to be the successor to VP9, open-source and royalty free.
 This format was specifically designed for real-time applications like WebRTC and higher resolutions.
 The goal was for it to be able to handle 8K video.
 It uses the typical block-based transform I've talked about in previous video standards, but they're implemented with new techniques.
 It has more precise ways of dividing images into blocks, can predict what's happening between frames with more precision and uses improved filtering.
 I will provide more detail about this standard in a future post.

-2020: Commercially Viable 4K Broadcasting with H.266/VVC
+2020: Commercially viable 4K broadcasting with H.266/VVC

 H.266/VVC (Versatile Video Coding) aims to make 4K video broadcasting viable.
 Released in July 2020, it's the most recently released video compression standard out there.
 While it has goals like providing a 30-50% better compression rate than AV1, it's not doing anything especially new.
 It's using a block-based hybrid video coding approach and the idea is to find ways to optimize and improve existing algorithms and compression techniques.
 Encoding still remains slow, but this standard offers good quality improvements at lower bitrates.